LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowES/basic-content.md

 Structured Content/Rich Content is supported by the core LivePerson platform.
 Documentation for the feature can be found [here](getting-started-with-rich-messaging-introduction.html).

-To send Structured Content via Dialogflow V2, send a _custom payload_ option via an intent.
+To send Structured Content via Dialogflow ES, send a _custom payload_ option via an intent.

 <img class="fancyimage" style="width:800px" src="img/ThirdPartyBots/dialogflow-es-structured-content.png">